defold/doc/docs/en/manuals/glossary.md

 ## Debugging

 At some point your game will behave in an unexpected way and you need to figure out what is wrong.
-Learning how to debug is an art and fortunately Defold ships with a built in debugger to help you out.
+Learning how to debug is an art and fortunately Defold ships with a built-in debugger to help you out.
 See the [Debugging manual](/manuals/debugging) for more information.

 ## Display profiles